 Weekly Photo Challenge: Express Yourself

-We decided to travel full time because we no longer know, or really care, where we live (in a stix and bricks house).
+We decided to travel full time because we no longer care, where we live (in a stix and bricks house).
 Because as much as we love the beach, we’ve decided it’s not the place to live…permanently!
 We love to visit and during the off season!
 We just bundle up a bit!

 And then our third love, we discovered we had was in July 2003, hiking!
 After we moved to Florida in 2005 (the Bible says God will give you the desires of your heart, so this was after 30 years of marriage), we thought our new found love of the mountains was never to be revisited.
 But alas, in November 2013, we discovered we could easily find ways to hike.
 We just take our mobile-home with us and go to the mountains.
 And have we ever!
 Here are a few snaps of our most recent visit to the mountains, near Franklin, NC.